Volas171/kaboot-js/README.md

-Lmao ya im kinda required to say that you shouldn't use this for malicious intent so ya, don't. made by VolasYouKnow#8027 dm me if it has fails
+Lmao ya im kinda required to say that you shouldn't use this for malicious intent so ya, don't. made by VolasYouKnow#8027 dm me if it has fails or if you want a new feature or maybe another hack (yes im bored and i have a lot of time)